tonyrog/chine/README.md

 # Source format

 The source format for chine code is currently in form of the Erlang term format.
-A program constist of terms of lists or straight terms terminated with dots.
+A program consists of terms of lists or straight terms terminated with dots.

 Constants are written like